-How to download apps and games from the App Store
+Fill up your iPhone or iPad with great apps and games from the App Store

 Type in your search query and tap the search button.

-And away you go.
+And away you go!

-OK, So, you've found the perfect app or game, or maybe you just found something that looks interesting.
-Now it's time to download and install it on your iPhone or iPad.
+Once you've searched for the app you want, it's time to download and install it.

-- Search for the app you want to download.
+- Follow the steps to search for the app or game you want.

 - Tap the app or game you wish to purchase or download for free.